Malaysia's first lady linked to $30 mln worth of jewelry bought with 1MDB funds

 "This money financed the lavish lifestyles of the alleged co-conspirators at the expense and detriment of the Malaysian people," acting U.S. Assistant Attorney General Kenneth Blanco said in a statement.

-The jewelry purchases were arranged by Malaysian financier Low Taek Jho, or Jho Low, who was also accused of gifting DiCaprio the $3.2 million Picasso.
+The jewelry purchases were arranged by Malaysian financier Low Taek Jho, or Jho Low, who was also accused of gifting DiCaprio a $3.2 million Picasso.

 A spokesman for DiCaprio on Thursday said that the actor had begun proceedings to transfer ownership of the Picasso to the U.S. government, having in July 2016 "initiated the return" of gifts he had received from financiers connected to the 1MDB case.